giocalitri/departure_board/README.md

 Personal exercise to create a Train Departure Board Feed based on the MBTA data feed.

-## Horw to run
+## How to run
-This project is based on Python 3.6, Django 1.11 and Django Rest Framework.
+This project uses on Python 3.6, Django and Django Rest Framework.

-I have not had the possibility to move to a docker environment yet, so to run this code you need to have Python 3.6 (but it should work on 3.5 as well).
+I have not had the possibility to move it to a docker environment yet, so to run this code you need to have Python 3.6 (but it should work on 3.5 as well).
 I also suggest to create a virtual environment.

 When your python environment is ready you will need to install the dependencies
 ```
 pip install -U -r requirements.txt
 ```
-And simply run the code
+And simply start the test web server
 ```
 python manage.py runserver 0.0.0.0:8888
 ```